 Motorist service signs have white letters or symbols on a blue background and provide information about motorist services.
-Some examples are shown on pages 174 and 175.

-▼ REGULATORY SIGNS
+REGULATORY SIGNS

 Regulatory signs are generally rectangular, with the longer vertical dimension, and have black wording and borders on a white background.
 Some important regulatory signs to know are: